abapGit/docs.abapgit.org/docs/guide-ssl-setup.md

 SETENV_28 = SAPSSL_CLIENT_SNI_ENABLED=TRUE
 ```

-To add profile parameters use transaction `RZ10` or update contents of file `DEFAULT.PFL` directly.
+To add profile parameters, use transaction `RZ10` or update the contents of file `DEFAULT.PFL` directly.
 A system restart might be required.

 For [preview, evaluation, and developer versions of SAP NetWeaver](https://go.support.sap.com/minisap/#/minisap) refer to following locations, depending on your system name: